OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Conclusion

 \section{Conclusion}

-In this paper, we propose a practical privacy-preserving decision tree inference protocol in a dual-cloud architecture.
-With our decision tree inference scheme, the cloud returns an encrypted prediction result to the $DU$ who only needs to send an encrypted query.
-Meanwhile, the $DU$s and dual-cloud know nothing about $MP$'s tree model during this process.
-In addition, the evaluation only requires testing the internal nodes on the predicted path.
-In the future, we will focus on improving the efficiency of our scheme.
+In this paper, we present a practical privacy-preserving decision tree inference protocol within a two-cloud architecture.
+Our scheme ensures that the cloud returns an encrypted prediction result to the data user ($DU$), who only needs to send an encrypted query.
+Throughout the process, neither the $DU$ nor the two-cloud has access to the model provider's ($MP$) tree model.
+Furthermore, the evaluation involves only the internal nodes along the predicted path.
+Future work will focus on enhancing the efficiency of our scheme.